sigstore/docs/content/en/docs/about/overview.md

 * To use Gitsign, see [Sign Git commits with Gitsign](/docs/signing/gitsign/)
 * To learn about verification, see [verify entries with Cosign](/docs/verifying/verify/)

-## About the project

-Sigstore is a Linux Foundation project backed by Google, Red Hat and Purdue University.
-We provide a public good, non-profit service to improve the open source software supply chain by easing the adoption of cryptographic software signing.

 ## Contributing

 Up to date documentation, best practices and detailed scenarios for sigstore live here.
 These pages are maintained by the community and intended to help anyone get set up easily with any of the technologies, to find what you’re looking for fast.
-It’s also where we keep all the relevant pages for the Sigstore trust root, from ceremonies to security practices.
+It’s also where we keep all the relevant pages for the sigstore trust root, from ceremonies to security practices.

 Ready to jump in?
 Check the [contributing guidelines](/docs/contributing/).